 UNO de 50

-UNO de 50 is a jewelry brand whose pieces display a unique quality.
+UNO de 50 is one of Spain's jewelry brands whose pieces display a unique quality.
 At first glance, they may seem flashy and ostentatious, as if they're only to be worn on the red carpet or displayed in exhibitions.
 But upon closer inspection, one gets to see their exceptionally sleek designs. subtle use of stones, and the like.
 With UNO de 50, you're never too sure if their accessories look garishly opulent or tastefully subdued.
 What you can be sure of, however, is that their designs reek of modernity and contemporary class.
 No wonder so many young customers love the brand!

 Source: UNO de 50